kguyer/messenger/README.md

 To view your system versions use `ruby -v` and `rails -v`

 ## Setup
-If you'd like to rub this app yourself follow these steps:
+If you'd like to run this app yourself follow these steps:
 1. Clone the repo `git clone https://github.com/kguyer/messenger`

 2. cd into the project `cd messenger`